NixOS/nix.dev/source/tutorials/module-system/module-system.md

 As with markers, paths should have customizable colors.

-You can accomplish this using types you've already seen by now.
+You can accomplish this using types you've already encountered by now.

-Add a new `colorType` block to `path.nix`, specifying the allowed color names and RGB/RGBA values:
+Add a new `colorType` block to `path.nix`, specifying the allowed color names and RGB/RGBA hexadecimal values:

 ```diff
 # path.nix
  { lib, config, ... }: